zerowastemap/depackt-api/README.md

-# Tracklist API version 1.0.0
+# Depackt API version 1.0.0

-This is tracklistapp official API repo.
+This is depackt official API repo.

 # Installation